dylanreed/dylanreed.com/index.md

 <img src = "https://dl.dropboxusercontent.com/u/45369/Correspondent-1-mock.png" link = "http://dylan.la/1SaT8L4">
 </a>

 Ellie is a normal high school girl having another boring summer.
 She works at her parents hardware store and has just broken up with her boyfriend.
 She didn’t plan on becoming a superhero.
-Frustrated by her recent breakup she was just trying to move on.
+Frustrated by her recent breakup she was trying to move on.

 A rash of robberies have the police running in circles.
 No one seems to be able to stop The Rat from running rampant through the city.
 Until now.

-The Correspondent is just doing her best, trying to protect her city and her family.
+The Correspondent is doing her best, trying to protect her city and her family.
 Will it be enough?

 <a href = "http://dylan.la/1SaT8L4">